IdentityServer/Documentation/docs/advanced/csp.md

 ### CspOptions

-IdentityServer v3 allows the hosting application to configure a `CspOptions` on the `IdentityServerOptions` to control the CSP behavior.
+IdentityServer3 allows the hosting application to configure a `CspOptions` on the `IdentityServerOptions` to control the CSP behavior.
 Below are the settings that are configurable:

 * `Enabled` : indicates if CSP is enabled or disabled.
 Defaults to `true`.
 * `ScriptSrc` : allows for additional `script-src` values to be added to the default policy.